eVALU8 Semester 1 2019 - Have your say on your learning experience at USC!

-Early Experience Survey (EES)
+Student Experience Survey (SES)

 Selected students: The SES is a national survey which is conducted for the Australian Government Department of Education and Training.

-Invitations to participate in the Student Experience Survey (SES) will be sent to selected students’ USC email accounts during August each year.
+Invitations to participate in the Student Experience Survey (SES) will be sent to current undergraduate and postgraduate coursework students’ USC email accounts during August each year.